 The four consecutive quarterly monitoring events indicated that all COPC concentrations were below the EALs for samples collected at monitoring well RHMW04.
 In January 2010, concentrations of total petroleum hydrocarbons (TPH) diesel range organics (DRO) were above the EALs at OWDFMW01 and HDMW2253-03.
 As a result, quarterly monitoring was discontinued at RHMW04 and continued at the two remaining outside monitoring wells.
-This groundwater monitoring report presents the analytical results for samples collected on January 24, 2012 at the two outside monitoring wells (OWDFMW01 and HDMW2253-03).
+This groundwater monitoring report presents the analytical results for samples collected on April 26, 2012 at the two outside monitoring wells (OWDFMW01 and HDMW2253-03).

-Laboratory analytical results indicate that all COPC concentrations during the January 2012 monitoring event were below the EALs.
-Dissolved lead was detected at estimated concentrations of 0.20 μ g/L in monitoring well OWDFMW01, and 0.19 micrograms per liter (μ g/L) in monitoring well HDMW2253-03.
-Benzene was detected at an estimated concentration of 0.70 μ g/L in monitoring well OWDFMW01.
+Laboratory analytical results indicate that all COPC concentrations during the April 2012 monitoring event were below the DOH Drinking Water EALs with the exception of TPH-DRO at a concentration of 220 micrograms per liter (μg/L) in monitoring well OWDFMW01.
+TPH-DRO was detected at a concentration of 160 μg/L in monitoring well HDMW2253-03 above the DOH Groundwater Gross Conatamination EAL but below the DOH Drinking Water EAL.
+Lead was detected at a concentration of 0.71 μg/L in monitoring well HDMW2253-03.
+Acetone was detected at an estimated concentration of 2.8 μg/L in monitoring well OWDFMW01.
+Benzene was detected at estimated concentrations of 0.71 μg/L in monitoring well OWDFMW01 and 0.20 μg/L in monitoring well HDMW2253-03.
 All other COPCs were not detected at or above the limits of detection (LODs) or the limits of quantitation (LOQs).
-LODs and LOQs were below the EALs for all the COPCs.
+LODs and LOQs were below the EALs for the majority of COPCs.
 In the case where an EAL for a specific COPC is less than the LOQ, it is generally acceptable to consider the LOQ in place of the EAL (DOH, 2009).
-The results of this groundwater monitoring event indicate that concentrations of COPCs detected within the facility are not impacting these two outside monitoring wells.